The secret special stage is sometimes called "Eggman's Bathtub".

 Promoted Fanboy: Christian "The Taxman" Whitehead, who did the downloadable remake.
 He was responsible for creating the Retro Sonic engine and a number of fangames and is also a member of the Sonic Retro community.

 What Could Have Been: The Updated Re-release for digital download services was going to have two brand new levels, "Desert Dazzle" and "Final Fever", on top of all the levels from the original release.
 Time constraints, as well as a desire to be truer to the original game by not tampering too much with it, resulted in both stages being cut.
-A glimpse of Desert Dazzle can be seen by entering "32" and "8" into the respective slots on the Sound Test menu (which, incidentally, also unlocks the level select for Tails).
+A glimpse of Desert Dazzle can be seen by entering "32" and "8" into the respective slots on the Sound Test menu (which, incidentally, also unlocks the level select for Tails), while half finished early attempts of the levels can actually be found in the games via hacking.

 Whitehead: Yeah, it's colourful since it was intended to be an all Time Stones boss (good future only).
 Time flows freely, and Eggman's machine is essentially invincible.
 The idea being Sonic can reach warp speed at any opportunity (instead of getting the warp posts) and must do so to "wind back the clock" to damage the boss.
 Some parts are running, some areas the screen is locked.
 I was slightly worried the idea of running to warp might not be self evident (no warp screen, the level and boss would change in real time with some neato effects)